alonmodin1/Final-Project/README.md

 The project is organized into several components:

-- **src**: Contains the source code for the ABSA model training, validation, and prediction.
+- **Final_Main**: Contains the source code for the ABSA model training, validation, and prediction.
-- **dataset**: Stores the datasets used for training and testing the model.
+- **csv_and_plots**: contains the functions that creates the datasets used for training, testing and predicting on the model.
+- **absa.py**: Contains the classes that are used to train, validate and predict on the model.
+- **requirments**: Contains the required libraries to import.
-- **pretrained_models**: Contains the pre-trained BERT models used for aspect-based sentiment analysis.
+- **Train_dataset**: Contains the trained datasets to train aditional layer on the pre-trained model.
-- **results**: Stores the output files generated during model training, validation, and prediction.
+- **Related Files**: Contains related output and input files for example.
+- **Prediction_dataset**: Contains csv Shakespeare poems to predict on the model.

 ## Requirements